pubnub/unity/README.md

 6. This will run the PubNub example in the iPad simulator
 7. The code uses the pre-compiler flag UNITY_IOS to distinguish between other platforms.
 8. Target iOS version 4.0 and above.

-#### Running the Tests

-1. Open up the Unity Project from iOS folder.
-2. From the "Unity test tools" menu select the "Unit test runner" option.
-3. Run the tests by clicking the "play" button or by selecting the individual tests.

 #### Potential Errors and their resolutions: